dschadow/Java-Web-Security/README.md

 **Requirements:** Apache Tomcat, Webbrowser

 ###Ch07_XSSJSF
-Java Server Faces (JSF) based web application accepting user input in two forms.
+JavaServer Faces (JSF) based web application accepting user input in two forms.
 The first form results into an output page showing the user input in drop down boxes and output text fields with all default attributes active.
 The second form results into an output page using the same output fields with any additional security related attribute set to the maximum.
 Use an input like *&lt;script&gt;alert(&#x27;XSS&#x27;)&lt;/script&gt;* to challenge the JSF XSS protection.

 **Requirements:** Apache Tomcat, Webbrowser